 Understanding Jesus’ words above are essential for a Christian understanding of family life and God’s Kingdom purpose for family relationships.
 We must consider these teachings both in their specific contexts as well as within the full context of God’s Word.
 I will work through these texts by answering three questions.

 Question #1: Does following Jesus require leaving family relationships behind?

 Following Jesus may require leaving family behind.
-This was not the case for James and John, as they served Jesus together as brothers, and their mother accompanied them during their travels (Matthew 20:20-21).
+This was not the case for James and John, as they served Jesus together as brothers, and their mother accompanied them during their travels.
 If following Jesus meant abandoning one’s family, Jesus would not have permitted Salome to travel with her sons.
-In the case of Jesus Himself, He lived ninety-one percent of his holy, perfect, and righteous life on earth with His family.[i]
-As we see in the Old Testament, and in the early church, God often uses family members to partner together to advance His Kingdom.
+In the case of Jesus Himself, He lived ninety-one percent of his holy, perfect, and righteous life on earth with His family.
+As we have seen in the Old Testament, and as we will continue to see during the formation of the first local churches, God often uses family members to partner together to advance His Kingdom.

 Question #2: What did Jesus mean when He said that brother would kill brother, and father would kill son?